 Know the Differences: Compare the 2021 Buick Enclave and GMC Acadia

-The history of the school bus can be traced as far back as 1886, when Wayne Works made horse-drawn carriages known as “school hacks” or “kid hacks” in Indiana.
-Before then, children simply walked or rode farm wagons and sledges to get to school, and that remained the case for most even after 1886.
-Back then, technology didn’t spread nearly as fast.
+The history of the school bus can be traced as far back as 1886 when the Wayne Works company made horse-drawn carriages known as “school hacks” or “kid hacks” in Indiana.
+Before then, children simply walked or rode farm wagons to get to school.
+That remained the case for most even after 1886, as technology then didn’t spread nearly as fast as it does now.

 By 1914, the automotive industry was beginning to boom, and Wayne Works saw a great opportunity to motorize its carriages.
-The design remained mostly the same, however, with students sitting along the walls of the bus while facing inward.
-There was also little protection from the weather.
+The design remained mostly the same as the previous versions, with students sitting along the walls of the bus while facing inward.
+Unfortunately, there was little protection from the weather.

-Since then, all of the design tweaks, innovations, and improvements that have ever been applied to the school bus number in the hundreds, perhaps in the thousands.
-Fuel economy, safety, accessibility, maneuverability, and other important aspects of school buses have all been modified, revised, and improved.
+Since then, there have likely been hundreds or even thousands of design tweaks, innovations, and improvements made to the school bus.
+Fuel economy, safety, accessibility, maneuverability, and other important aspects have all been modified, revised, and improved.
 The most notable innovation among them is no doubt the mechanical stop signal arm that warns traffic of a stop in progress, which states began to require in the early 1950s.